boostorg/msm/include/boost/msm/backmp11/README.md

 The support of EUML induces longer compilation times by the need to include the Boost proto headers and applying C++03 variadic template emulation.
 If you want to use a UML-like syntax, please try out the new PUML frontend.

+### A state machine's frontend must be default-constructible

+TODO:
+- Double-check that removal is not an issue, check available alternatives post-construction time
+- Provide rationale (proto headers, limitations for hierarchical state machines(?))

 ## How to use it

 The backend and both its policies `favor_runtime_speed` and `favor_compile_time` should be compatible with existing code.
 Required replacements to try it out: